 The furnishings in these offices may be of standard office equipment.

 Filing systems should be efficient and easily accessible.
 Open shelf lateral files are recommended for most paper files because they hold more per square foot of floor space and provide greater ease in shelving and re-shelving case files.

 All areas of the office should be accessible to persons with disabilities.
 Particular attention should be given to designing at least one counter position to accommodate a staff person or customer with a disability.
 Chairs or benches should be provided in the public waiting and queuing area for the elderly or mobility-impaired individuals.

-It should be assumed that every work station, or office, will require a computer workstation with a video display monitor(s), a printer, and a document scanner.
+It should be assumed that every work station, or office, will require a computer workstation with video display monitor(s), a printer, and document scanner.
 Many workstations will require dual monitors.
 Other devices that may need to be accommodated include telephone, phone chargers, battery chargers, and computer tablets.
-Each workstation will require a minimum of two quadriplex electrical outlets and one dedicated computer power receptacle, two data jacks, and one phone jack (3 CAT6 lines).
+Each workstation will require a minimum of two quadriplex electrical outlets and one dedicated computer power receptacle, two data jacks and one phone jack (3 CAT6 lines).
 Specialized workstations may require additional electrical outlets.
-Because of the heat generated by electrical equipment, steps should be taken to ensure that the equipment is cooled.
+Because of the heat generated by electrical equipment, steps should be taken to ensure that equipment is cooled.
 Plans should include room for considerable growth in electrical demand.